 Myth 2: If I take all kinds of projects, I’ll get more business.

 Taking everything leads to scattered messaging and misaligned clients.
 Instead of attracting more work, it often attracts the wrong work.
 Focus helps clients instantly recognise whether you are right for them.
-Clear positioning improves lead quality and conversion rates.
+Clear brand positioning strategy improves lead quality and conversion rates.
 Fewer, better projects outperform many random ones.

 Myth 3: Narrowing my niche will reduce opportunities.